 The analyses show that not only men currently dominate green jobs, but also for women employed in brown jobs, the prospects of transitioning to green jobs are filled with obstacles.
-As the transition to a net-zero economy reshapes labour markets, women employed in polluting industries face a risk up to two times higher of being left behind than their male counterparts across all four countries studied.
+As the transition to a net-zero economy reshapes labour markets, women employed in polluting industries face a far greater risk of being left behind than their male counterparts across all four countries studied.

 As shown in Table 2, if we look only at the skills gap between brown and green occupations, the share of women at risk of struggling to make the transition to a green job range from 42.1% in Serbia to 58.3% in Georgia.
 The transition is further deepened when wages are factored in.
-Once the potential wage decline from switching to a green job is factored, the share of women facing significant barriers rises to 47.9% in Montenegro, 49.2% in Serbia, 51.5% in Türkiye and 61.6% in Georgia.
+Once the potential wage decline from switching to a green job is factored, the share of women facing significant barriers rises to 47.9% in Montenegro and 61.6% in Georgia.